dashkevi4mike/landing.repair-service/README.md

-# flat-starter-kit
+# repair-landing
-Starter Kit for PSD-to-HTML projects with Webpack, Jade and Stylus
+This project uses Starter Kit for PSD-to-HTML projects with Webpack, Jade and Stylus

 ## Features
 We use Pug and Stylus to create static layout page for our clients who desires qualified "PSD to HTML" work.